Louder Harder Faster

 Louder Harder Faster is the ninth studio album by American rock band Warrant, released on May 12, 2017.
-The album features long-time band members Erik Turner, Jerry Dixon, Joey Allen, and Steven Sweet along with Robert Mason on lead vocals for the second time, following on from their last album, 2011's Rockaholic.

-This is also the first Warrant album to be released following the death of original lead singer Jani Lane.
+The album features long-time band members Erik Turner, Jerry Dixon, Joey Allen, and Steven Sweet, and is the band's second album with Robert Mason on lead vocals.
+This is the band's first album in six years and their first to be released following the death of original lead singer Jani Lane.

 The album charted at No. 19 on the Billboard Top Independent Albums chart and No. 97 on the Billboard 200 chart.

 Production and marketing

-In 2016 Warrant guitarist Allen announced that the band intends to enter a recording studio in the fall (possibly in Nashville or Los Angeles) to begin its follow up to 2011's Rockaholic.
+In 2016 Warrant guitarist Allen announced that the band intended to enter a recording studio in the fall (possibly in Nashville or Los Angeles) to begin its follow up to 2011's Rockaholic.
 The band already had nine new songs fully demoed and another 20 ideas "floating around".